-Therapy requires maintaining adequate ventilation.
-Additional interventions include early and adequate use of human immune globulin to neutralize nonfixed toxin; prevention of further toxin production; sedation; control of muscle spasm, hypertonicity, fluid balance, and intercurrent infection; and continuous nursing care.
+Treatment of tetanus requires maintaining adequate ventilation.
+Additional interventions include early and adequate use of human tetanus immune globulin (TIG) to neutralize nonfixed toxin; prevention of further toxin production; sedation; control of muscle spasm, hypertonicity, fluid balance, and intercurrent infection; and continuous nursing care.
 IV immune globulin (IVIG), which contains tetanus antitoxin, may be used if TIG is not available.

 The patient should be kept in a quiet room.
-Three principles should guide all therapeutic interventions:
+Several principles should guide all therapeutic interventions:

 Minimize the effect of toxin already in the CNS

 Antitoxin of animal origin is far less preferable because it does not maintain the patient’s serum antitoxin level well and risk of serum sickness is considerable.
 If horse serum must be used, the usual dose is 50,000 units IM or IV (CAUTION: See Drug hypersensitivity is an immune-mediated reaction to a drug.
 Symptoms range from mild to severe and include rash, anaphylaxis, and serum sickness.
 Diagnosis is clinical; skin testing is occasionally... read more ).

-If necessary, immune globulin or antitoxin can be injected directly into the wound, but this injection is not as important as good wound care.
+If necessary, IVIG or antitoxin can be injected directly into the wound, but this injection is not as important as good wound care.

 Drugs are used to manage spasms.

-Benzodiazepinesare the standard of care to control rigidity and spasms.
-They block reuptake of an endogenous inhibiting neurotransmitter, γ-aminobutyric acid (GABA), at the GABAA receptor.
+Benzodiazepines are the standard of care to control rigidity and spasms.
+They block reuptake of an endogenous inhibiting neurotransmitter, gamma-aminobutyric acid (GABA), at the GABAA receptor.

 Diazepam can help control seizures, counter muscle rigidity, and induce sedation.
 Dosage varies and requires meticulous titration and close observation.
-The most severe cases may require 10 to 20 mg IV q 3 h (not exceeding 5 mg/kg).
-Less severe cases can be controlled with 5 to 10 mg po q 2 to 4 h.
+The most severe cases may require 10 to 30 mg IV every 1 to 4 hours.
+Less severe cases can be controlled with 5 to 10 mg orally every 2 to 4 hours.
 Dosage varies by age:

-Diazepam has been used most extensively, but midazolam (adults, 0.1 to 0.3 mg/kg/h IV infusion; children, 0.06 to 0.15 mg/kg/h IV infusion) is water soluble and preferred for prolonged therapy.
+Diazepam has been used most extensively, but midazolam (adults, 0.1 to 0.3 mg/kg/hour IV infusion; children, 0.06 to 0.15 mg/kg/hour IV infusion) is water soluble and preferred for prolonged therapy.
 Midazolam reduces risk of lactic acidosis due to propylene glycol solvent, which is required for diazepam and lorazepam, and reduces risk of long-acting metabolites accumulating and causing coma.

 Benzodiazepines may not prevent reflex spasms, and effective respiration may require neuromuscular blockade with vecuronium 0.1 mg/kg IV or other paralytic drugs and mechanical ventilation.
 Pancuronium has been used but may worsen autonomic instability.
 Vecuronium is free of adverse cardiovascular effects but is short-acting.
 Longer-acting drugs (eg, pipecuronium, rocuronium) also work, but no randomized clinical comparative trials have been done.

 Intrathecal baclofen (a GABAA agonist) is effective but has no clear advantage over benzodiazepines.
 It is given by continuous infusion; effective doses range between 20 and 2000 mcg/day.
-A test dose of 50 mcg is given first; if response is inadequate, 75 mcg may be given 24 h later, and 100 mcg 24 h after that.
+A test dose of 50 mcg is given first; if response is inadequate, 75 mcg may be given 24 hours later, and 100 mcg may be given 24 hours after that.
 Patients who do not respond to 100 mcg are not candidates for chronic infusion.
 Coma and respiratory depression requiring ventilatory support are potential adverse effects.

-Dantrolene (loading dose 1.0 to 1.5 mg/kg IV, followed by infusion of 0.5 to 1.0 mg/kg q 4 to 6 h for ≤ 25 days) relieves muscle spasticity.
+Dantrolene (loading dose 1.0 to 1.5 mg/kg IV, followed by infusion of 0.5 to 1.0 mg/kg every 4 to 6 hours for ≤ 25 days) relieves muscle spasticity.
 Dantrolene given orally can be used in place of infusion therapy for up to 60 days.
 Hepatotoxicity and expense limit its use.

-Morphine may be given q 4 to 6 h to control autonomic dysfunction, especially cardiovascular; total daily dose is 20 to 180 mg.
+Morphine may be given every 4 to 6 hours to control autonomic dysfunction, especially cardiovascular; total daily dose is 20 to 180 mg.

 Beta-blockade is used to control episodes of hypertension and tachycardia, but use of long-acting drugs such as propranolol is not recommended.
-Sudden cardiac death is a feature of tetanus, and β-blockade can increase risk; however, esmolol, a short-acting β-blocker, has been used successfully.
-Atropine at high doses has been used; blockade of the parasympathetic nervous system markedly reduces excessive sweating and secretions.
+Sudden cardiac death is a feature of tetanus, and beta-blockade can increase risk; however, esmolol, a short-acting beta-blocker, has been used successfully.
+IV atropine has been used at high doses; blockade of the parasympathetic nervous system markedly reduces excessive sweating and secretions.
 Lower mortality has been reported in clonidine-treated patients than in those treated with conventional therapy.

-Mg sulfate at doses that maintain serum levels between 4 to 8 mEq/L (eg, 4 g bolus followed by 2 to 3 g/h) has a stabilizing effect, eliminating catecholamine stimulation.
+Magnesium sulfate at doses that maintain serum levels between 4 to 8 mEq/L (eg, 4 g bolus followed by 2 to 3 g/hour by IV continuous infusion) has a stabilizing effect, eliminating catecholamine stimulation.
 Patellar tendon reflex is used to assess overdosage.
 Tidal volume may be impaired, so ventilatory support must be available.